Now you can listen to our blog post, "Instant Loans in 30 Minutes: A Comprehensive…

 ODSP is social assistance that is provided by the government of Ontario to eligible people with disabilities and their families.
 The benefit unit in this is are you and your spouse, dependent children, and dependent adult children who are living with you.

 Under new reforms from the Ontario government, qualifications for disability support will change.
-Making it both more difficult to benefit and more transparent.
+Making it both more difficult to benefit from and more transparent.
 The measures are taken to save taxpayers money, by qualifying fewer people and making it more attractive to earn income.

 But to be eligible for this, you must be 18 years old and live in Ontario.
 Additionally, you must be a Canadian citizen or permanent resident, a refugee claimant, or a convention refugee.
 You must also have a substantial physical or mental disability that will: